 Today (6th June 2018) I received an update to the Ethnicity Estimates created from my DNA at Ancestry.com.
+This is part of an updates to ethnicities that Ancestry.com are gradually rolling out.
 I thought it was worth reviewing the updates to see what value, if any, they add to my genealogical research.

-As a background I should mention that previous Ancestry estimates for British folk tend to include both Scandinavian and Western Europe ethnicities.
+As a background, I should mention that previous Ancestry estimates for British folks, like myself, tend to include both Scandinavian and Western Europe ethnicities.
 It’s not hard to understand this problem, given our shared history with our mainland European neighbours.
 However this does sometimes create a perception problem “Do I have Viking ancestors ?” .
 The answer, for anyone with British ancestry is a resounding yes.
+You do have “Viking” ancestors, but everyone with a few hundred years of British heritage will have “Viking” ancestry.
 Ancestry themselves addressed in this blog post from 2015 “The Viking in the Room“.
-I was hoping that this might get addressed in this update.
+I was hoping that these Scandinavian and European ethnicities might get addressed (removed or reduced) in this update.

 Ancestry Ethnicity Updates